safespring/docs/content/service/status.md

 A status page is available at https://status.safespring.com - the page contains annoucement of downtime and maintenace windows.

+## Important Update Regarding Retirement of Legacy Platform in STO1
+We would like to inform you that our legacy platform in sto1 will be shut down on May 1st.

+Please read important information on what you need to do [here](https://www.safespring.com/blogg/2023/2023-01-updates-to-legacy-platform/).

 ## Mailing list for the backup service

 Backup service customers should subscribe to our service-specific mailing list